pooyad359/linux-shell-guide/text_operations/README.md

 - `-u`: Show only unique lines (lines with no repeat).
 - `-d`: Show only repeated lines.
-- `-c`: Show number of occurance for each line
+- `-c`: Show number of occurrence for each line

 Examples: